skip to main content

 In addition, applicants are required to have:

-• A cumulative grade point average (CGPA) in undergraduate study of at least 3.0 on a 4.0 or 4.3 scale, or a GPA of at least 3.0 in the final two years of study.
+• A cumulative grade point average (CGPA) in undergraduate study of at least 3.0 on a 4.0 or 4.3 scale, or a GPA of at least 3.0 on the final 60 undergraduate credits taken.
 Applicants may be conditionally admitted with a GPA between 2.5 and 2.99 if strength of overall application is sufficient.

-For full details of admissions requirements, please see here.
+For full details of admissions requirements, please contact an Admissions Advisor.

 English Language Requirements